-The third iteration of Yale’s contemporary African Arts and Culture festival will be a powerhouse two-day event highlighting art, poetry, dance, music, media and for the first time in AFRICA SALON history, cuisine!
+The third iteration of Yale’s contemporary African Arts and Culture festival was a powerhouse two-day event highlighting art, poetry, dance, music, media and for the first time in AFRICA SALON history, cuisine!
 AFRICA SALON 2017 will feature presentations by trailblazing artists including Laulo Senbanjo, Safia Elhillo, and Nosa Garrick, a fashion show curated by Nikki Billie Jean of All Things Ankara, an art exhibition showcasing the work of African artists from Yale and New Haven, and a musical concert featuring exhilarating Neo-Soul Hip-Hop, and “Electro-Organic” Afro-Beat Music by OSHUN, and Kenyan Music Collective, Cosmic Homies.
 Curated by Dianne Lake.

 AFRICA SALON 2016

 The AFRICA SALON 2016 lineup included the likes of Achille Mbembe, Kwani?, 2manysiblings, Hannah Giorgis, a concert headlined by Blitz The Ambassador and Thomas Mapfumo, screenings of The Pearl of Africa, Sembené, Afripedia and Horses of God, a fashion show with Ikiré Jones and House Of Chihera and much more.Through exhibits, fashion shows, “unpanels,” film screenings, performances, a “Portal” to Kenya, and a tantalizing “African brunch,” AFRICA SALON 2016 created a space where local communities can experience firsthand the stories, images, sounds, and even tastes of Africa’s current artistic and cultural landscape.
 Curated by Ifeanyi Awachie.

 AFRICA SALON 2015